weiguoz/zdots/zdots/INSTALL.md

 ## Homebrew

-1. [fzf](https://github.com/junegunn/fzf) is a general-purpose command-line fuzzy finder.
+1. [fzf](https://github.com/junegunn/fzf) is a general-purpose command-line fuzzy finder. 安装完成后记得执行 fzf install
 1. [rg(ripgrep)](https://github.com/BurntSushi/ripgrep) is a line-oriented search tool that recursively searches the current directory for a regex pattern. `brew install rg`.
     1. Similarly, [rga](https://github.com/phiresky/ripgrep-all) is a line-oriented search tool that allows you to look for a regex in a multitude of file types.
 Not used yet.
 1. [navi](https://github.com/denisidoro/navi) is an interactive cheatsheet tool for the command-line and application launchers.